‘Game Of Thrones’ Season 8: Adorable New Emojis Are Released

 “How about the dragons?” one fan questioned on Twitter.

 Another also asked where Tormund’s hashtag was.
-Of course, the fate of Tormund, who was at the Wall when the ice dragon destroyed it is still up in the air.
+Of course, the fate of Tormund, who was at the Wall when the ice dragon destroyed it, is still up in the air.
 So, could this lack of a hashtag mean impending doom for the much-loved character?
-Game of Thrones fans will just have to wait until April 14 to find out more!
+Game of Thrones fans will just have to wait until April 14 to find out more.

 The final season of HBO’s Game of Thrones will premiere on April 14.
-The synopsis for Season 8 or its subsequent episodes has not yet been released.
-As previously reported by the Inquisitr, leaked runtimes suggest that viewers will get extended episodes for at least part of the final season.
+The synopsis for Season 8, and its individual episodes, has not yet been released.
+As previously reported by The Inquisitr, leaked runtimes suggest that viewers will get extended episodes for at least part of the final season.